ak18dec/exam-portal-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Notes about different layouts style
+The default layout have a sidebar and a content area, in that area we can put plenty of things, tables, cards or other dashboards .
+But what about login and sign up pages ?
+Will they fit in it?

+Obviously login and signup pages won’t fit in the default layout, we can adapt it to support those pages but what about performance?
+Do we need all the components to run a login page?
+Well, what I’ve did in this tutorial is the answer to these questions, default layout   Will be dedicated to the dash, articles, posts lists ... and login/signup pages will need an additional layout, and its module will contain only Login and Signup components!